 - Waiver for non-immigrants

 Attorney Welcome and his team have experience submitting many different types of immigration waivers on behalf of clients.
-Our multilingual staff speaks English, Spanish, Portuguese, Mandarin and Cantonese.
+Our multilingual staff speaks English, Spanish, and Portuguese.
 We can help you and your family with any type of waiver during an immigration inadmissibility issue.
 We can help you fill out and file the correct application for your specific circumstances.

 Do I Need a Waiver?